The common NSX-T Data Center concepts that are used in the documentation and user interface.

 An opaque network is a network created and managed by a separate entity outside of vSphere.
 For example, logical networks that are created and managed by NSX-T Data Center appear in vCenter Server as opaque networks of the type nsx.LogicalSwitch.
 You can choose an opaque network as the backing for a VM network adapter.
 To manage an opaque network, use the management tools associated with the opaque network, such as NSX Manager or the NSX-T Data Center API management tools.

 - Logical network implemented using Layer 2-in-Layer 3 tunneling such that the topology seen by VMs is decoupled from that of the physical network.

 - Network interface on a physical server that a hypervisor is installed on.

-Entity that provides virtual Layer 2 switching for VM interfaces and Gateway interfaces.
+Previously known as logical switch.
+It is an entity that provides virtual Layer 2 switching for VM interfaces and Gateway interfaces.
 A segment gives tenant network administrators the logical equivalent of a physical Layer 2 switch, allowing them to connect a set of VMs to a common broadcast domain.
 A segment is a logical entity independent of the physical hypervisor infrastructure and spans many hypervisors, connecting VMs regardless of their physical location.
-A segment is also known as a logical switch.

 In a multi-tenant cloud, many segments might exist side-by-side on the same hypervisor hardware, with each Layer 2 segment isolated from the others.
 Segments can be connected using gateways, which can provide connectivity to the external physical network.

-- The Tier-0 Gateway is called the Tier-0 Logical Router in the Advanced Networking & Security tab.
-It interfaces with the physical network and can be realized as an active-active or active-standby cluster.
+- A Tier-0 Logical Router provides north-south connectivity and connects to the physical routers.
+It can be configured as an active-active or active-standby cluster.
 The Tier-0 gateway runs BGP and peers with physical routers.
 In active-standby mode the gateway can also provide stateful services.

 - Transport Zone